 To apply for either the subsidized or unsubsidized Federal Direct Loan, you must:

 - Apply for Financial Aid

 - Accept your Federal Direct Loan through My Aid Status

 As long as your requirements are completed, Subsidized and Unsubsidized loans generally take 3-5 business days to disburse to your BARC (billing) account.

-When you graduate or permanently leave UCSB, you must complete a Direct Loan Exit Interview.
+When you graduate or permanently leave UCSB, you must complete the Direct Loan Exit Counseling.

 We suggest you utilize Federal Student Aid’s Repayment Estimator while you are in school to see approximately how much a month you will owe post-graduation.